- Annual Conference

-- In order to propose a paper, a paper title, an approximately 500-word proposal, and an approximately 50-word abstract should be submitted online at: http://www.pamla.org/2015/proposals by May 15, 2015 (you will first have to register on the website--proposals submitted before the deadline are most welcome).
+- In order to propose a paper, a paper title, an approximately 500-word proposal, and an approximately 50-word abstract should be submitted online at: http://www.pamla.org/2016/proposals by June 10, 2016 (you will first have to register on the website—proposals submitted before the deadline are most welcome).

 - The same paper may not be submitted to more than one session.
 However, you may submit different paper proposals to different sessions (as long as you let each session's Presiding Officer know that you have done so, and as long as you remember that you may only deliver a single paper at the conference.
 Please limit the number of your submissions, however, to a reasonable number.).

-- A member may preside over only one session, and may not present more than one paper at the conference.
+- A member may chair only one session, and may not present more than one paper at the conference.
 The Executive Director and presiding officers shall resolve any conflicts that may arise.

-- Please notify the Presiding Officer and Executive Director if you cannot be present at the conference so that the program can be updated and a replacement found, if possible.
+- Please notify your Presiding Officer and Executive Director if you cannot be present at the conference so that the program can be updated and a replacement found, if possible.
+This is very important.
 While we recognize that emergencies arise, please make your plans as early as possible to attend or not to attend the conference.
 PAMLA would like to uphold the highest professional standards for its members and participants.
-Last-minute cancellations in the program, especially those that could have been conveyed early, do not bode well for the organization and the conference.
+Last-minute cancellations in the program, especially those that could have been conveyed earlier, do not bode well for the organization and the conference.
+If you cannot attend, please let your presiding officer and the Executive Director, Craig Svonkin (firstname.lastname@example.org), know immediately.
 Papers may not be read in absentia.

 - AV equipment is very limited this year.
-On Friday when we will be at the Hilton Hotel, we will have no "smart classrooms"--there will be no computers on-site, no DVD players, no CD players, no speaker/sound systems, no overhead projectors, and no document cameras.
-There will be LCD projection screens available to connect to laptops.
-Each session should use no more than one laptop.
-All presenters who will need AV equipment are required to notify their Presiding Officer online, at the same time that they propose their paper (by May 15).
-The Presiding Officer will then coordinate with the presenters to ensure one laptop is available, and all presentations must be loaded onto the designated laptop in advance of the session.
-Presenters should not plan to switch hookups during a session.
+We will have no "smart classrooms"—there will be no computers on-site, no DVD players, no CD players, few speaker/sound systems, overhead projectors, and no document cameras.
+There will be LCD projection screens available to connect to laptops in most of the rooms.
+Each session should use no more than one laptop, if possible, to save time.
+All presenters who will need AV equipment are required to notify their Presiding Officer online, at the same time that they propose their paper.
+The Presiding Officer will then coordinate with the presenters to ensure that one laptop is available, and all presentations should be loaded onto the designated laptop in advance of the session.

-- Please consider developing your paper into a publishable essay for Pacific Coast Philology (PCP), PAMLA's annual refereed journal.
-Guidelines for submission are available on the website and at the conference.
+- Please consider developing your paper into a publishable essay for Pacific Coast Philology (PCP), PAMLA's refereed journal.
+Guidelines for submission are available on the website.